dingeldeiner/E-Transfer-Receipt/README.md

 2. a google apps script that handles everything, which is attached to a google sheet to store the collected information
 3. a customizable receipt template, which the apps script generates the pdf receipt from using the info from the e-transfer confirmation

+## Requirements
+- You must have Auto Deposit enabled for your e-transfer email.
+Receipts will also be sent from this email.
+- You must use a gmail or google workspace account and keep the program files in your associated google drive.

 ## Setup
-1. Make copies of the files from [this folder](https://drive.google.com/drive/folders/1KkNlziUiJ6i6nDEXu3-JFBe2wl1qSJh5?usp=sharing)
+1. Make copies of the files from [this folder](https://drive.google.com/drive/folders/1KkNlziUiJ6i6nDEXu3-JFBe2wl1qSJh5?usp=sharing).
+Save the files in a folder somewhere in your google drive.
 2. In your gmail:
   - Go to settings > all settings > filters and blocked > import filters
   - Upload the 'mailFilters.xml' file